 A vintage clothing style sometimes depends on your own opinion.

-Most stylists define vintage style by any clothing that people wore in a previous era, however, some disregard recent decades as not enough time has passed yet.
+Most stylists define vintage style as any clothing that people wore in a previous era.
+However, some disregard recent decades as not enough time has passed yet.
 Though this definition is blurred, you can use it to your advantage and mix styles from different decades as you see fit.

 At What Age Is Clothing Considered Vintage?